States of South Sudan: SPLM-IO declaration

-On 22 December 2014, opposition leader and former vice president Riek Machar declared the 10 states of South Sudan dissolved and the formation of 21 new states in a federal system.
+On 22 December 2014, leader of the SPLM-IO and former vice president Riek Machar declared the 10 states of South Sudan dissolved and the formation of 21 new states in a federal system.
 The declaration was not recognised by the South Sudanese government.
 The Sudan Tribune reported on 1 January 2015 that Machar appointed "military governors" for several of his declared states.
 These states became defunct when the SPLM-IO joined the unity government formed by the R-ARCSS in February 2020.